Telefonica/check-license-compliance/README.md

 * Node.js - License check using the [`license-checker` library](https://github.com/davglass/license-checker).

 > [!IMPORTANT]
 > It requires dependencies to be installed in the repository.
 If you are using a package manager, make sure to run the installation command before running this action.
+Otherwise, it will simply return a warning.

 For better user experience in PRs, it also includes a Github Composite Action that performs the check and posts the results into a comment in the PR.
 Read the [PR comments](#pr-comments) section for more information.